ChuckFerrando/product-leadership-operating-system/cross-pillar /governance-rules/MEDIATION_PATH_RULE.md

 ## Interpretation Rule

 Decision Intelligence may produce signals, metrics, dashboards, and descriptive analytics.

-It may not interpret, evaluate, assign value, recommend, or decide.
+It may not:
+- interpret
+- evaluate
+- assign value
+- recommend
+- decide

 Customer Outcomes owns interpretation, evaluation, and learning.

 Strategy and Governance own decision-making in their respective domains.